Stem Cell Treatmtent for Retinitis Pigmentosa

 Retinitis pigmentosa is a type of progressive retinal dystrophy, a group of inherited disorders in which abnormalities of the photoreceptors (rods and cones) or the retinal pigment epithelium of the retina lead to progressive visual loss.
 Affected individuals first experience defective dark adaptation or nyctalopia (night blindness), followed by reduction of the peripheral visual field (known as tunnel vision) and, sometimes, loss of central vision late in the course of the disease.

-At ASCI - Stem Cell Institute, our goal is to get you seeing again.
+At SIRM, our goal is to get you seeing again.
 Let us help you!

 Stem Cell Treatment for Retinitis Pigmentosa

 Streaming NIH database and search results: